 So there you have it, I will be updating this post as soon as I come across with healthier and more affordable budget ulam recipes for our families.
 Meantime, if you wish to scour great dessert recipes, you may want to check out Good Housekeeping’s Dessert Cook Book featuring Brownie Recipes — buy it here

-Please drop by my facebook page for feedbacks, comments or recipe suggestions
+Please drop by my facebook page for our albuim of P100 ulam recipes, and for your feedback, comments or recipe suggestions

 Looking forward to hearing from you.
 A Happy Homemaker is a Happy Pinay Mommy!